 Registered firms might choose to safeguard your money, but they don’t have to do so by law.

-Authorised and registered firms both have to follow the Financial Conduct Authority’s rules about how they deal with customers, for example having a complaints procedure.
+Authorised and registered firms both have to follow the FCA’s rules about how they deal with customers, for example having a complaints procedure.

 How to check whether a firm is authorised

-The Financial Conduct Authority keeps a list of all authorised and registered firms.
+The FCA keeps a list of all authorised and registered firms.

 If a firm isn’t on the register it’s not necessarily bad news.
 It might be because the firm is based in another EU country instead of the UK.

-If a firm isn’t registered with the Financial Conduct Authority – or another EU regulator – you should avoid it, as it may be operating illegally.
+If a firm isn’t registered with the FCA – or another EU regulator – you should avoid it, as it might be operating illegally.

 Sending money safely – get it in writing